Question

 Web form

-Add a form to your website that prompts end users to enter their mobile phone number and opt into the texting campaign.
-Below is an example image of what this looks like:
+Add a form to your website that asks end users to enter their mobile phone number and opt in to the SMS campaign.
+See the example image below:

 Our company, Acme, collects phone numbers from customers at checkout.
 Customers can choose to subscribe to Acme messages by completing a form on our website at www.acme.com/signupforsms.
 On this page, customers input their phone number and consent to receive text messages by checking a box that says, “By providing your phone number, you agree to receive text messages from Acme.
 Message and data rates may apply, and the frequency of messages can vary."
 We also provide an easy way for customers to opt out of these messages at any time by texting "STOP" to unsubscribe.